bcmi/Image-Harmonization-Dataset-iHarmony4/README.md

 Notice that SSH has different input format (separate foreground and background image) and training data (image crops processed with LUTs), which does not strictly match our setting.
 Here we directly testing the released model from the official SSH [GitHub](https://github.com/VITA-Group/SSHarmonization), in which the composite image is regarded as the input in the testing pipeline of SSH, while the ground-truth real image is the reference.
 We make some changes corresponds to our dataset in `demo.ipynb` and convert it to `test.py`, which could be found in [BaiduCloud](https://pan.baidu.com/s/12WjdMhOODx68tzGFgZhaSw ) (access code: 2tdg).
 The test images are resized to 256\*256 for for fair comparison.

-To test and re-produce the results, remember to put the pretrained weight download from the official SSH [GitHub](https://github.com/VITA-Group/SSHarmonization) under `./`, modify the data path in `test.py`, and run:
+To test and re-produce the results, remember to put the pretrained weight downloaded from the official SSH [GitHub](https://github.com/VITA-Group/SSHarmonization) under `./`, modify the data path in `test.py`, and run:

 `python test.py`